thinktandem/convert-posts-gutenberg/README.md

 1. Download [WordPress All Export Plugin](https://www.wpallimport.com/export/)
 2. Export your posts as a XML, but do the following:
-  a.
-In the content field select "Export the value returned by a PHP function"
+  - In the content field select "Export the value returned by a PHP function"
-  b.
-Put transform in the first vox that has <?php ___ ($value) ?>
+  - Put transform in the first vox that has <?php ___ ($value) ?>
-  c.
-Use this function in the function box:
+  - Use this function in the function box:

   ```php
   <?php